I dumped out my biography puzzle several weeks into our 2020 sheltering-in-place.

 In writing a biography, I need to know the elements of my subject’s story.
 In this latest venture (I’ve written three family biographies and Mrs. Oswald Chambers), I put together a timeline of Lettie Cowman’s life.

-During the first three weeks of our sheltering-in-place, I reviewed my 8 GB of data and placed the information in what became a 140-page timeline stretching from 1870 to 1960.
+During the first three weeks of our sheltering-in-place, I reviewed my 8 GB of data.
+I placed the information in what became a 140-page timeline stretching from 1870 to 1960.

-My husband taught me how to copy and paste from a PDF, which enabled me to place material I read into the appropriate spot on the timeline.
+My husband taught me how to copy and paste from a PDF.
+That enabled me to place the material I read into the appropriate spot on the timeline.

 Theoretically, I just need to write my way through the timeline and will have the biography.
-Two weeks in, I’m writing the fourth chapter and am able to cite all the references into endnotes, effortlessly.
+Two weeks in, I’m writing the fourth chapter and can effortlessly cite all the references in endnotes.

 Sorting the pieces

-We generally toss similar jigsaw pieces into piles–usually sorted by color or distinctive features–like flowers.
+We generally toss similar jigsaw pieces into piles — usually sorted by color or distinctive features — such as flowers.

-In writing my timeline, I put events into the time when they occurred and included the reference.
+In writing my timeline, I placed events in the time they occurred and included the reference.

 Sometimes a story that happened in, say, 1898, appeared in a 1908 magazine article.
 I copied and pasted the story into 1898.
 I also included the reference.

-The last time I wrote a biography, I put some of the most important notes into a three-ring binder and then used post-it notes on the pages.
+The last time I wrote a biography, I put some of the most important notes into a three-ring binder.
+I used Post-it notes on the pages.

-It sort of worked, but I spent a lot of time paging through hunting the specific story I remembered.
-(It would have been helpful to have used color-coded post its, but I wasn’t that organized then!)
+It sort of worked, but I spent a lot of time paging through, hunting for the specific story I remembered.
+(It would have been helpful to have used color-coded post-its, but I wasn’t that organized then!)

 This time, I just work through the timeline.